 What's Your Anxiety Level?

 Children tend to pick up on the anxiety of their parents.
-If you have anxiety for any reason, chances are that your child is picking up on it.
-Find out more about how to stop your own anxiety with my free anxiety test.
+If you have anxiety for any reason, the chances are that your child is picking up on it.
+Find out more about how to stop your anxiety with my free anxiety test.

 Childhood Separation Anxiety

-Many children that experience any type of separation anxiety do so without a clear reason.
+Many children that experience any separation anxiety do so without a clear reason.
 But parenting does play a role, especially in fighting it.
 If you have anxiety yourself, make sure you take my anxiety test now to learn how to control it.

 Nighttime separation anxiety is basically just a fear of being alone at night away from the parents.
-It can be caused by strange noises, by an over attachment to the parents, and by the child (of any age) being lost in their own thoughts.
+It can be caused by strange noises, by an over-attachment to the parents, and by the child (of any age) being lost in their own thoughts.

 There is a tendency as a parent to want to respond to your child's cries.
-Many are under the unfortunate belief that children only cry because they truly need you, and that if you don't respond it means you are a neglectful parent.
+Many are under the unfortunate belief that children only cry because they truly need you and that if you don't respond, it means you are a neglectful parent.
 The reality is that children are "trained" to act in certain ways.
-When a baby cries and you immediately come to their rescue and acknowledge how much they need you, you are essentially rewarding this behavior, causing them to repeat it next time.
+When a baby cries, and you immediately come to their rescue and acknowledge how much they need you, you are essentially rewarding this behavior, causing them to repeat it next time.